Sustainable denim brands for winning this winter

 We present the sustainable denim brands proving they’ve got good jeans when it comes to environmentally friendly and ethical fashion

 As the denim industry fights for a more sustainable image, dialogue has emerged as its secret weapon.
 From water wastage in cotton production and jeans manufacturing – it can take 75 litres, per pair, to fake that worn-in look, with tons of garments destined for landfill – to the human loss of skills and local industry caused by tightening margins, the cost of denim is as much social as environmental.
-But growing awareness is driving the discourse between consumers, designers and suppliers, which is needed to remodel denim from the rivets up.
+But growing awareness of the need for sustainable fashion is driving the discourse between consumers, designers and suppliers that is needed to remodel denim from the rivets up.
 Here we present the sustainable denim brands with an ethical approach to jeans woven into their DNA.

-Upcyling aficianado RE/DONE estimates that it has diverted over 145,000 garments from piling up in landfills, since the LA-label launched in 2014.
-The brand, which celebrates the time-honed appeal of classic silhouettes, beloved by rock and roll icons, from denim to vintage tees, doesn’t just use deadstock garments in its designs, it also operates using practices which reduce water waste and CO2 emissions.
-Other sustainable methods RE/DONE employs?
-Orders are distributed using recycled hang tags and biodegradable poly bags, 75% of factory production waste water is saved through a 3-stage purification system, and pumice stones which are used in production to stonewash denim, are repurposed and incorpoirated into housing insulation in low-income communities.
+Upcyling brand Re/Done estimates that it has diverted over 145,000 garments from piling up in landfills, since the LA label launched in 2014.
+The brand, which celebrates the time-honed appeal of classic silhouettes, beloved by rock and roll icons, from denim to vintage T-shirts, doesn’t just use deadstock garments in its designs, it also operates using practices which reduce water waste and CO2 emissions.
+Other sustainable methods Re/Done employs?
+Orders are distributed using recycled hang tags and biodegradable poly bags, 75 per cent of factory production waste water is saved through a three-stage purification system, and pumice stones that are used in production to stonewash denim, are repurposed and incorporated into housing insulation in low-income communities.

-RE/DONE is also boosting its circular fashion model with the launch of its latest reselling platform RE/SELL, an e-commerce peer-to-peer marketplace which allows its fans to sell on RE/DONE designs in return for store credit.
-RE/SELL is currently being trialed in the United States.
+Re/Done is also boosting its circular fashion model with the launch of its latest reselling platform Re/Sell, an e-commerce peer-to-peer marketplace that allows its fans to sell on Re/Done designs in return for store credit.
+Re/Sell is currently being trialled in the United States.
 Keep your eyes peeled for a wider international launch.

 Blackhorse Lane Ateliers

-‘They are the greenest high fashion jeans we think you can buy anywhere,’ say the founders of Self Cinema Anthony Rock and Samuel Thomas, of the denim pieces found as part of their Sweden-based brand Self-Cinema.
-The label, which launched in July 2018, is focused around a slow fashion mindset, encompassing collections which are 80 per cent carryover and 20 per cent seasonal, including timeless items including Breton jersey sweaters and nylon cagoules.
+‘They are the greenest high fashion jeans we think you can buy anywhere,’ say the founders of Self Cinema, Anthony Rock and Samuel Thomas, of the denim pieces found as part of their Sweden-based brand.
+The label, which launched in July 2018, is focused around a slow fashion mindset, encompassing collections which are 80 per cent carryover and 20 per cent seasonal, including timeless items such as Breton jersey sweaters and nylon cagoules.
 The brand sources its indigo denim in Japan and its dual-ring spun fabric composition, which features in jackets and straight leg jeans, is made up of half recycled organic and half organic cotton.
-‘It wears really well and the denim ages beautifully,’ say Self-Cinema’s founders.
+‘It wears really well and the denim ages beautifully,’ say Self Cinema’s founders.